rayanedebbarh/THE-LOST-OASIS/README.md

 ![The Lost Oasis Banner](screenshots/thumbnail.png)

-> A vast desert exploration experience built in Roblox Studio; discover ancient oases, roam endless sand dunes, and uncover the secrets of a lost world.
+> A competitive desert adventure built in Roblox Studio — explore sand dunes, find 25 hidden ancient coins, and compete with other players to top the leaderboard!

 ---